ir-okada/biblatex-lncs/README.md

 ## Introduction

-The code works with `biblatex 2.2` and it requires `biber 1.2` as backend.
-It extends the standard `BiBTeX` model by an `acronym` entry.
+This style extends the standard `BiBTeX` model by an `acronym` entry.

 ## Usage